browserengineering/book/book/http.md

     browser will stick to HTTP 1.0.

 [^17]: While this code uses the Python `socket` library, your favorite
-    language likely contains a very similar library.
-This API is basically standardized.
+    language likely contains a very similar library; the API is basically standardized.
 In Python, the flags we pass are defaults, so you can actually call `socket.socket()`; I'm keeping the flags here in case you're following along in another language.